junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 >
 > 2003.6.13: Dean solo hunt succubus in Brooklyn
 >
-> **2002-2005 (Dean 23-26y, Sam 19-22y)**: Stanford era, Dean solo hunt a pair of vetala, voodoo in New Orleans
+> 2002-2005 (Dean 23-26y, Sam 19-22y): Stanford era, Dean solo hunt a pair of vetala, voodoo in New Orleans
 >
 >
 >
 > From "John Winchester's Journal": "Cats sometimes also hidden in walls, also horse skulls.
-Forklore of both is that they would ward away familiars or see things that humans can't.
+Fork lore of both is that they would ward away familiars or see things that humans can't.
 Powerful wards.
 Sometimes shoes also used as spell traps, concealed within walls or floors."
 >
 > A small instance about John teaching Dean how to fix car and Dean learning.
 And Dean working on cars later.
 >